parthasarathy93/kafka_streaming/README.md

 * Clone the repo and navigate into repo's directory
 * Fire up your terminal and enter this command:

+*  Note:Make sure you have installed pip3 in your machine
 ```
 pip3 install -r requirements.txt
 ```